medynski/coding-assignment-angular/angular-monorepo/README.md

 - all views should be responsive up to 320px (mobile small)
 - for charts use highcharts-angular (https://github.com/highcharts/highcharts-angular) (if you prefer use other solution of your choice)
 - install dependencies if something is missing.
 Your solution should work out of the box after npm install.
+- if you use different components or icons library then for specific components like PrimeNG Table mentioned below use similar components from library of your choice.

 ## Ideal App requirements